saRvaGnyA/ReachOut-SIH-Prototype/README.md

 - [x] Govt authorities can add the schemes for the disabled, and the disabled users can benefit from these schemes without leaving the portal
 - [x] Companies can register their job positions, and people with special needs can apply for those jobs, Companies can hire test candidates for accessibility testing of their products
 - [x] Map feature for locating nearby job opportunities
-- [x] Notifications and status updates for the enrolled schemes and jobs
+- [x] SMS Notifications and status updates for the enrolled schemes and jobs
 - [x] Dashboard for Analyzing scheme responses and demographics
 - [x] Backend and Database Connectivity